WAMAWAMA/TNSCUI2020-Seg-Rank1st/README.md

-# 1st place solution in 2020 TN-SCUI challenge
+# 1st place solution in MICCAI 2020 TN-SCUI challenge
 This is the source code of the 1st place solution for segmentation task (with IoU 82.54%) in 2020 TN-SCUI challenge.

 [[Challenge leaderboard](https://tn-scui2020.grand-challenge.org/evaluation/leaderboard/)]